 Water Loss Control and Reduction

 Water loss control and reduction are essential components of responsible water system management.
 Water loss is comprised of “real losses” and “apparent losses.”
 Real losses are “wet” losses and include leaks and storage tank overflows.
-Apparent losses are “paper” losses and include unauthorized consumption, meter inaccuracy and data handling errors.
-By addressing water loss, the system can also potentially save money by reducing energy usage associated with pumping, treating, and distributing water.
+Apparent losses are “paper” losses and include unauthorized consumption, meter inaccuracy, and data handling errors.

 Leak Detection Survey